 Unlike many jurisdictions in the United States, Cayman Islands law does not provide for mergers as that term is understood under corporate law in the United States.
 However, Cayman Islands law does have statutory provisions that provide for the reconstruction and amalgamation of companies, which are commonly referred to in the Cayman Islands as "schemes of arrangement."
 The procedural and legal requirements necessary to consummate these transactions are more rigorous and take longer to complete than the procedures typically required to consummate a merger in the United States.
-Under Cayman Islands law and practice, a scheme of arrangement in relation to a solvent Cayman Islands company must be approved at a shareholders' meeting by each class of shareholders, in each case, by a majority of the number of holders of each class of a company's shares that are present and voting (either in person or by proxy) at such a meeting, which holders must also represent 75% in value of such class issued that are present and voting (either in person or by proxy) at such meeting (excluding the shares owned by the parties to the scheme of arrangement).
+Under Cayman Islands law and practice, a scheme of arrangement in relation to a solvent Cayman Islands company must be approved at a shareholders' meeting by each class of shareholders, in each case, by a majority of the number of holders of each class of a company's shares that are present and voting (either in person or by proxy) at such a meeting, which holders must also represent 75% in value of such class issued that are present and voting (either in person or by proxy) at such meeting to the scheme of arrangement).

 The convening of these meetings and the terms of the amalgamation must also be sanctioned by the Grand Court of the Cayman Islands.
-Although there is no requirement to seek the consent of the creditors of the parties involved in the scheme of arrangement, the Grand Court typically seeks to ensure that the creditors have consented to the transfer of their liabilities to the surviving entity or that the scheme of arrangement does not otherwise have a material adverse effect on the creditors' interests.
-Furthermore, the Grand Court will only approve a scheme of arrangement if it is satisfied that:
+Although there is no requirement to seek the consent of the creditors of the parties involved in the scheme of arrangement, the Grand Court typically seeks to ensure that the creditors have consented to the transfer of their liabilities to the survivage entity or that the scheme of arrangement which is satisfied that:

-- the statutory provisions as to majority vote have been complied with; - the shareholders have been fairly represented at the meeting in question;
+- · the statutory provisions as to majority vote have been complied with; - · the shareholders have been fairly represented at the meeting in question;

-- the scheme of arrangement is such as a businessman would reasonably approve; and - the scheme or arrangement is not one that would more properly be sanctioned under some other provision of the Companies Law.
+- · the scheme of arrangement is such as a businessman would reasonably approve; and - · the scheme or arrangement is not one that would more properly be sanctioned under some other provision of the Companies Law.